 Each year approximately 20 incoming 7th grade students from schools near Hyde Park participate in the Enrico Fermi Summer Internship at the University of Chicago.
 The internship includes lectures led by university professors, laboratory experiments to apply concepts learned in lectures, and web design for communicating accomplishments to the world.
 Students will learn about science, computers, and electronics in a fun way, and will build electronic games and devise their own experiments to test scientific concepts.

 Founded in 1991, the Space Explorers Program has provided deep and meaningful experiences to over four hundred urban youth and one hundred scientists-mentors.
 The program offers youth from neighborhoods around the University a multi-year science enrichment opportunity.
-The program provides over one-hundred (100) contact hours each year, including weekly laboratories taught on campus, three-day winter and week-long summer residential science institutes at Yerkes Observatory.
+The program provides over one-hundred (100) contact hours each year, including weekly laboratories taught on campus, three-day winter and week-long summer institute.
 This sustained engagement offers the Space Explorers the opportunity to become familiar with the University research community and the culture of science.
 It also helps to cultivate future teacher/scholars by offering a variety of valuable teaching, communication and team-working experiences to younger scientists.

 The summer camp will serve as a platform for students to build passion and confidence for STEM through a deep dive into engaging content and through activities that are explicitly designed to foster students’ growth mindsets as STEM learners.
 Acceptance into the camp will be application-based but is neither selective (i.e. based on high achievement) nor remedial (i.e. based on poor performance).
 Rather, the camp targets a wide range of students who are willing to engage fully in the three-week camp and open to learning new things.